-- Before noon (12:00) the day of discharge. - You must have someone to drive you home - Ensure you have your prescriptions for pain medication, anti-inflammatory medication and physiotherapy - A hospital physiotherapist will instruct you on brace use and crutch walking.
-You will be given a rehabilitation protocol to take to your therapist - Minimum 1-week resting at home with leg elevated and regularly icing your knee - No or minimal weight bearing for 4-6 weeks - Crutches may be used for up to 12 weeks depending on bone healing - Discuss any travel plans with your surgeon as long trips can increase the risk of blood clots for the first 6-8 weeks after surgery
+- Ensure you have your prescriptions for pain and anti-inflammatory medications before you leave the hospital. - You must have someone to drive you home - A hospital physiotherapist will instruct you on brace use and crutch walking. - Minimum 1-week resting at home with leg elevated and regularly icing your knee - No or minimal weight bearing for 4-6 weeks - Crutches may be used for up to 12 weeks depending on bone healing - Discuss any travel plans with your surgeon as long trips can increase the risk of blood clots for the first 6-8 weeks after surgery banffsportmed.ca

-Follow-up Visits with Dr. Heard/ Buchko/ Hiemstra
+Follow-up Visits

-Your surgeon will follow you after surgery at: 2-4 weeks, 6 weeks, 3-months, 6-months, 1-year and 2-years.
-The surgeon's medical office assistant will give you the time, date and location of your first post-operative appointment when they call you before your surgery.
-You will have x-rays taken at 2-4 weeks, 6-8 weeks and 12-16 weeks postoperatively.
+- Your surgeon will follow you after surgery at: 2-4 weeks, 3-months, 6-months, 1-year and 2-years. - Our office will provide you with the time, date and location of your first post-operative appointment, usually included in your physiotherapy prescription email approximately one week after your surgery.